 - Audio-visual technology types and products

-- Camera basics for tripod-based, portable cameras and on crane cameras
+- Camera basics for tripod-based, portable cameras and crane cameras

 - Composition, Lighting, and Optical Skills